 - 1 cup sprouted or regular whole wheat flour

 Cream sugar and butter together.
 Add eggs and beat.
+Stir in flour, baking soda and salt.
 Add vanilla, and stir in oatmeal mixture.

 Prepare 3/4 cup of any of the following: